yhy0519/Machine_learning_of_Python/README.md

 # Machine_learning_of_Python
-I made this for studying machine learning of R
+I made this for studying machine learning of Python